xvik/gradle-mkdocs-plugin/src/doc/docs/guide/tasks.md

     mkdocs.publish.docPath = '1.0'
     ```

+For multi-module documentation, `mkdocsVersionsFile` may be called instead of `mkdocsBuild`
+in order to generate versions.json and be able to test version switcher
+(ofc. it would not be able to actually switch version, but will correctly show all available versions (after publication list would be the same))

 ### Update old documentation

 When older documentation version needs to be updated switch off redirection `index.html` generation